-This is week one of Cybersecurity Awareness Month (CSAM), which aims to educate the campus community on ways to better protect themselves and their devices from unauthorized intrusions or cyberattacks.
+UCSB is participating in Cyber Security Awareness Month (CSAM) during October.
+The goal of CSAM is to increase awareness about cybersecurity and to educate the campus community on ways to better protect themselves and their devices from cyberattacks.
 This week we will focus on phishing, a type of social engineering.
-Social Engineering in the context of IT Security is “any act that influences a person to take actions that may or may not be in their best interest.”

-Phishing is an attempt, usually by email, to obtain your personal information in order to commit fraud.
+Phishing is an attempt, usually by email, to obtain your personal information and commit fraud.
 Cybercriminals use phishing to manipulate people into doing what they want.
-Social Engineering in the context of IT Security is “any act that influences a person to take actions that may or may not be in their best interest.”
-Social engineering is at the heart of all phishing attacks, especially those conducted via email.
 These days technology makes phishing easy.
-Setting up and operating a phishing attack is fast, inexpensive, and low risk: any cybercriminal with an e-mail address can launch one.
+Setting up and operating a phishing attack is fast, inexpensive, and low-risk; any cybercriminal with an email address can launch one.

 Here are a few things you can do to guard against phishing attacks:

 - Limit what you share online.
 The less you share about yourself, the smaller the target you are for a phishing attack.
 Cybercriminals use information you post online to learn how to gain your trust.

 - Protect your credentials.
 No legitimate company or organization will ask for your username and password or other personal information via email, including the university.
 Not sure if the email is a phish?
 Contact your IT help desk.

 - Beware of attachments.
 Email attachments are the most common vector for malicious software.
 When you get a message with an attachment, delete it unless you are expecting it and are certain it is legitimate.
 If you’re not sure, call the sender at a number you know is legitimate to check.